Lanyon-Hogg Group | Medicinal Chemistry & Chemical Biology

 JOINING THE LAB

-We are always on the lookout for motivated people to join the lab.
+We are always on the lookout for motivated people to join our group.
 If interested, please make contact to discuss further (thomas.lanyon-hogg@pharm.ox.ac.uk).
 At the postdoctoral level, we are willing to support applications to fellowship programmes.
 At the PhD student level, recruitment is conducted via one of the Oxford University doctoral training programmes; please note that these programmes normally close in January each year.
 We particularly welcome interest from groups that are under-represented in scientific research.

 Alumni

-Postdoctoral researchers: 2022: Om Tanwar.
+Postdoctoral researchers: 2023: Adam Thomas; 2022: Om Tanwar.

-BSc: 2021: Tara Shutes, Jasmine Harris.
+BSc: 2021: Jasmine Harris, Tara Shutes.

-Visiting researchers: 2022: Gabriele La Monica (Palermo), Vanessa Rogga (Zagreb); 2021: Marine Guingand (Paris), Sarah Kapllani Mucaj (Cambridge).
+Visiting researchers: 2024: Cherry Marsh (Oxford); 2023: Why Wong (Cambridge); 2022: Gabriele La Monica (Palermo), Vanessa Rogga (Zagreb); 2021: Marine Guingand (Paris), Sarah Kapllani Mucaj (Cambridge).

 Collaborating labs